moonblade/homelab-iac/README.md

 - Adjust hard-disk size as needed in hardware > disk actions > resize.
 - start and test

+#### Terraform

+K3s vm is setup with terraform by cloning nixos-base image, and modifying values for cloud-init.
+Works with terraform.

+VM using nixos base image is saved as a module for reuse.

+Run `make init`, `make plan`, `make apply` to setup the vm from within `athena/terraform`.

 ### Log

+- Jan 5, 2025

+Nixos template is used to setup a new vm with cloud-init for k3s.
+Infra is saved as terraform file in athena/terraform

 - Jan 4, 2025